aubio/aubio/README.md

 management system, or have a look at the [download page](http://aubio.org/download).

-aubio uses [waf](https://code.google.com/p/waf/) to configure, compile, and test the source:
+aubio uses [waf](https://waf.io/) to configure, compile, and test the source:

     ./waf configure
     ./waf build
     sudo ./waf install

-aubio compiles on Linux, Mac OS X, Cygwin, and iPhone.
+aubio compiles on Linux, Mac OS X, Cygwin, and iOS.

 Credits and Publications
 ------------------------